THE ART PROJECT

 In close cooperation with regional NGOs, women and human rights organizations, women are encouraged to write about their experiences, injuries, fear, hopes and demands on female clothing.
 The women usually write on white shirts with a red permanent marker, in India on dupattas/scarves.
 Franziska Greber chooses white shirts as an art medium because clothes are laden with societal, historical and cultural implications.
 Clothes may also reflect gender biases.

 WOMEN IN THE DARK describes a societal place that is assigned to women.
 A place in the dark, often with limited or even no rights.
 The level of darkness is different in each country, as is the reaction to women trying to speak out, but there are dark places everywhere.
 WOMEN IN THE DARK contributes the visibility of the life situation of women and initiates individual and societal change processes, referring to gender equality and protection from all forms of harassment, discrimination and violence in all societies.

-The project has already been launched in Zimbabwe, Seychelles, Mauritius, China, India, Switzerland, Chile and Germany.
-More countries are planned.
+Since Zimbabwe, WOMEN IN THE DARK has been implemented in the Seychelles, Mauritius, China, India, Switzerland, Chile and Germany.